 Of course, you don’t have to become a celebrity or a billionaire to be a successful female entrepreneur.
 In fact, many women report that increased flexibility is the primary reason they want to work for themselves; 74 percent claimed that flexibility is more important than making more money.

-To become as successful, try to determine your personal goals for your business and define what entrepreneurial success smeans for you.
+To become a successful female business owner, try to determine your personal goals for your business and define what entrepreneurial success means for you.
 Part of becoming an entrepreneur is going down your own path, instead of following others’ footsteps.
 Let these women and their journeys be an inspiration to your own efforts, rather than a rulebook you need to follow.

 You can choose to start any type of business you want.
 You shouldn’t limit yourself based on a perceived lack of qualifications, knowledge, or business acumen.
-If you have an idea you’re excited about and believe in, don’t hesitate to pursue it.
+There are countless types of women owned businesses that can be explored, but if you have an idea you’re excited about and believe in, don’t hesitate to pursue it.